Special routes of U.S. Route 22: Bethlehem–Easton alternate route

+New Jersey

 Phillipsburg alternate route

 U.S. Route 22 Alternate (US 22 Alt.) was an alternate route of US 22 located in Phillipsburg, New Jersey.
 The route began at the Northampton Street Bridge over the Delaware River to Easton, Pennsylvania.
 From here, the alternate route followed South Main Street through Phillipsburg.
 US 22 Alt. headed into Pohatcong Township and became New Brunswick Avenue.
 Here, the route formed a short concurrency with County Route 519 (CR 519) and continued east to its eastern terminus at US 22.
 US 22 Alt. was first designated in the 1940s to run along the former alignment of US 22 through Easton and Phillipsburg that was bypassed.
 The alternate route began at US 22 at the intersection of 7th and Northampton streets in Easton and ran east along Northampton Street to the Northampton Street Bridge into New Jersey.
 At this point, US 22 Alt. became concurrent with Route 28 and ran through Phillipsburg on South Main Street and Pohatcong Township on New Brunswick Avenue before ending at US 22.
 In the 1953 New Jersey state highway renumbering, the concurrent Route 28 designation in New Jersey was removed.
 During the 1950s, the western terminus of US 22 Alt. was moved to the Northampton Street Bridge, with PA 45 replacing the route along Northampton Street in Easton.
 On October 23, 1993, AASHTO approved the removal of the US 22 Alt. designation.
 The route was replaced by CR 678 and Route 122.